Comac C909: Operators

-As of April 2025, there were 146 aircraft in commercial service.
+As of March 2026, there were 210 aircraft in commercial service.

-By April 2025, 176 aircraft had been delivered to customers.
+By March 2026, 210 aircraft had been delivered to customers.

 Orders and deliveries

 As of 9 April 2025, Comac had 386 outstanding orders, after 23 deliveries to launch operator Chengdu Airlines who put it in service on 28 June 2016.

 On 30 March 2025, COMAC announced the delivery of the first C909 aircraft to Lao Airlines.
 Lao Airlines thereby becomes the second operator outside China (after Indonesia's TransNusa) to take delivery of this type.

+A third international operator, VietJet of Vietnam, started operating two C909 planes wet-leased from the Chinese Chengdu Airlines on domestic Vietnamese routes on 19 April 2025.
+In April 2026, Vietjet announced the lease of an additional 10 C909s from SPDB Financial Leasing for use on flights between Vietnam and China.

-Executing orders
+Firm orders

 The following table is current as of 15 March 2025.
 Note that the numbers listed in the table have been obtained by cross-referencing the two web-based sources cited in the footnotes.
 Also note that the numbers listed are for the initial annual deliveries to (non-COMAC) commercial operators and do not necessarily reflect the number of airframes currently operated by each listed operator; as a result, the total number delivered may exceed the total number of airframes cited in the original contracts.